SS Canadiana: History

 Canadianas reciprocating steam driven electric generator at the 56th Annual Steam Show in Alexander, New York.

 After her completion, Canadiana joined her sister ship, Americana, which had been built in 1908.
 Both ships made round-trip passages between Buffalo and Crystal Beach until Americana was sold in 1929.
 Although Canadiana was popularly known as "The Crystal Beach Boat", she occasionally made journeys to other destinations including Port Colborne, Ontario, while Crystal Beach remained her primary destination.
 During her crossings between Crystal Beach and Buffalo big band concerts were often held aboard with performances by some of the region's most famous musical acts, including some that regularly performed within the park's large Ballroom Building.

 After the completion of the Peace Bridge in 1927, which allowed automobile traffic between Buffalo and Crystal Beach, Canadiana became less popular.
 Ticket prices were kept low to attract enough passengers to make the ship profitable.
 During World War II, Canadiana saw an increase in business due, in part, to wartime gasoline rationing.
 A British pilot with the Royal Canadian Air Force was killed when he lost control of his aircraft while "buzzing" Canadiana during the war.

 In her last year of service an "incident" happened on board Canadiana.
 While returning from Crystal Beach to Buffalo on the evening of May 30, 1956, violence erupted between several youths.
 The group of belligerents, made up of whites and African-Americans, left little doubt that racism was a factor in the incident.
 This incident, along with shrinking revenues, made continued operation of the ship uneconomical.
 The 1956 season proved to be the last for Canadiana and she was sold.

 After being sold, Canadiana was involved in an accident on July 30, 1958.
-While on her normal excursion trip traveling upstream on the Maumee River from her berth in Toledo, Ohio to Bob-Lo Island, Canadiana was struck by a railroad swing bridge and damaged.
+While on her normal excursion trip traveling upstream on the Maumee River from Bob-Lo Island to her berth in Toledo, Ohio Canadiana was struck by a railroad swing bridge and damaged.
 Canadiana was sold in 1960 and was towed to Cleveland, Ohio, being unofficially renamed Pleasurama.
 From 1960 through 1967 Canadiana was stored at Buffalo, Fairport and Cleveland.
 She sank at her berth in Cleveland on February 17, 1982, and was not refloated until May 1983.
 Following her refloat, she was moved to Ashtabula, Ohio.

 A second Americana, formally a 1940s-built ferry-cruise boat for the Circle Line, was placed in service to Crystal Beach during the 1988–89 seasons, with mixed profits.
 After the park's closure, the ship was used for lake cruises.
 Her owners, among them proprietor Ramsey Tick, filed for bankruptcy in 1990, and the small ship was later sold to Caribbean interests.